© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Corn Drying Kiln 340m S of Cryn-Fryn is a scheduled monument protected by Cadw under reference BR183.
 View the official record →

-Corn Drying Kiln 340m S of Cryn-Fryn is a medieval corn drying kiln located in Breconshire, Wales, designated as a Scheduled Ancient Monument under reference BR183.
+Corn Drying Kiln 340m S of Cryn-Fryn is a medieval corn drying kiln located in Breconshire, Wales, and forms part of the region's medieval agricultural infrastructure.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR183.

 Corn Drying Kiln 340m S of Cryn-Fryn dates from the medieval period, and is classified as a corn drying kiln.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Corn Drying Kiln 340m S of Cryn-Fryn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR183.